vaharoni/trusted-sandbox/README.md

 ```
 $ sudo apt-get install quota
 ```
-And follow [these instructions][4], which are also brought here for completeness:
+And follow [these instructions][4] as well as [this resource][6], which we bring here for completeness.
+Note that these may vary for your distro.

 ```
 $ sudo vim /etc/fstab
 ```